 A renowned Silicon Valley veteran, Jerry Kaplan founded several storied technology companies over his 35-year career, two of which became public companies.
 Kaplan may be best known for his key role in defining the tablet computer industry as the founding CEO of GO Corporation in 1987.
 Prior to GO, Kaplan co-founded Teknowledge, Inc., one of the first Artificial Intelligence companies to commercialize Expert Systems, which went public in 1986.
 In 1994, Kaplan co-founded Onsale, Inc., the world's first Internet auction website, which went public in 1997.
 In 2004, he pioneered the emerging market for social games by starting Winster.com, where he served as CEO for eight years.

-Jerry Kaplan is currently an Adjunct Professor and Strategic Director at CDDRL, a Visiting Lecturer in Computer Science, and a Fellow at the Center for Legal Informatics at Stanford University Law School.
+Jerry Kaplan is currently a Lecturer and Research Affiliate at CDDRL, a Visiting Lecturer in Computer Science, and a Fellow at the Center for Legal Informatics at Stanford University Law School.
 His research and teaching focusses on the social and economic Impact of Artificial Intelligence.
 He is an inventor on more than a dozen patents, and has published over twenty refereed papers in academic journals and conference proceedings.
 Kaplan holds a PhD in Computer and Information Science from the University of Pennsylvania, and a BA in History and Philosophy of Science from the University of Chicago.

 Jerry Kaplan is the author of three books, including the best-selling classic "Startup: A Silicon Valley Adventure" (Houghton-Mifflin).
 Selected by Business Week as one of the top ten business books of 1995, Startup was optioned to Sony Pictures.
 "Humans Need Not Apply: A Guide to Wealth and Work in the Age of Artificial Intelligence” (Yale University Press) was honored by The Economist as one of the top ten science and technology books of 2015.
 His latest book, "Artificial Intelligence: What Everyone Needs to Know" (Oxford University Press) was a 2016 Amazon new release #1 best seller in Artificial Intelligence.